Your UK residence status affects whether you need to pay tax in the UK on your foreign income.

 You work out your residence status for capital gains (eg when you sell shares or a second home) the same way as you do for income.

 UK residents have to pay tax on their UK and foreign gains.
-But unlike tax on income, non-residents don’t have to pay Capital Gains Tax, even on gains in the UK - unless they return to the UK.
+Non-residents have to pay tax on income, but only pay Capital Gains Tax either:

 Residence before April 2013